AudiusProject/audius-protocol/packages/protocol-dashboard/README.md

 # Audius Service Provider Dashboard

 ## Summary
-Audius Service Provider Dashboard allows users to register creator nodes and discovery providers, view your registered services & which ones are out date, and explore all audius services.
+Audius Service Provider Dashboard allows users to register content nodes and discovery providers, view your registered services & which ones are out date, and explore all audius services.